 Prerequisites: This course has two prerequisites: BIBL 101 and BIBL 104.
 For psychology majors, PSYC 141 is strongly recommended.
-For matriculated students, the Biblical Journeys course fulfills one choice out of four required electives in the areas of Biblical Studies, Psychology, Humanities, and upper depth.
+For matriculated students, the Biblical Journeys course fulfills one choice out of three required electives in the areas of Biblical Studies, Psychology, Humanities.
 Be aware that this is a physically demanding course, which will involve significant amounts of walking.